 - Great Sand Dunes National Park

-Your tour begins in Denver this morning, where you will board your deluxe motorcoach for the drive to up spectacular Clear Creek Canyon to Georgetown, where you will enjoy lunch followed by the first scenic rail excursion of the tour: a journey on the narrow gauge Georgetown Loop Railroad.
+Your tour begins in Denver this morning as you board your deluxe motorcoach for the drive up to spectacular Clear Creek Canyon to Georgetown.
+Here, you embark on your first scenic rail excursion of the tour: a journey on the narrow-gauge Georgetown Loop Railroad.
 The train's route connected the mining towns of Georgetown and Silver Plume and was designed as a corkscrew and includes horseshoe curves and four bridges across Clear Creek.
 It was completed in 1884 and operated by the Colorado & Southern Railway for both passengers and freight from 1899-1938.
-After your picturesque journey along the narrow gauge railroad, embark on a scenic drive south along the Front Range to Colorado Springs, your home for the next two nights.
-This evening enjoy a welcome dinner with your fellow travelers.
-Overnight Antlers Hilton.
+After your picturesque journey along the narrow-gauge railroad, enjoy lunch in town followed by the scenic drive south along the Front Range to Colorado Springs, your home for the next two nights.
+Dinner is included this evening.
+Overnight Colorado Springs, CO.
 (L, D)

-Day 2 - Pike's Peak Cog Railway, Garden of the Gods
+Day 2 - Garden of the Gods/Pikes Peak by Coach

 Day 3 - Scenic Drive to Durango

 Prepare for bountiful scenery today!
-The drive west over the Rockies is an incredible one as you cross Ute, Trout Creek, Poncha and Wolf Creek Passes en route to the glorious San Juan Mountains and today's destination of Durango.
-Traveling from Colorado Springs to Durango, we look for wildlife as we enjoy relaxing views of the parks and mountains of central Colorado while traveling over Ute Pass, the Continental Divide, and Trout Creek Pass to the base of teh Sawatch Range.
+The drive west over the Rockies is an incredible one, en route to the glorious San Juan Mountains and today's destination of Durango.
+Traveling from Colorado Springs to Durango, we look for wildlife as we enjoy relaxing views of the parks and mountains of central Colorado while traveling over Ute Pass, the Continental Divide, and Trout Creek Pass to the base of the Sawatch Range.
 After lunch in Salida, we note the changes in the landscape as our guide explains the history, culture, and geology of southern Colorado while we cross Poncha Pass and enter Luis Valley, skirting the southern edge of the San Juan Mountains.
-Overnight Best Western Plus Rio Grande.
+Overnight Durango, CO.
 (B)

-Day 4 - Durango & Silverton Narrow Gauge Railway
+Day 4 - Durango & Silverton Narrow Gauge Railroad

-Today embark on the grandest of all Colorado rail journeys, the steam-powered Durango & Silverton Narrow Gauge Railway's ascent of the Animas River Canyon to the ghost town of Silverton.
-The train operates 45 miles north from Durango through scenery that resembles that of Switzerland.
-The climb begins in the valley of the Animas River before the canyon narrows, all roads vanish, and for 30 miles there exists only the railroad, the glacial green waters of the Animas and the 3,657 to 4,267-metre peaks of the San Juan Mountains.
-There will be time for lunch on your own in Silverton as well as time to explore the shops before returning to Durango this afternoon by coach with the remainder of the day at your leisure.
-Overnight Best Western Plus Rio Grande.
+Today embark on the grandest of all Colorado rail journeys, the steam-powered Durango & Silverton Narrow Gauge Railroad's ascent of the Animas River Canyon to the ghost town of Silverton.
+The train travels 45 miles north from Durango through scenery that resembles that of Switzerland.
+The climb begins in the valley of the Animas River before the canyon narrows, all roads vanish, and for 30 miles there exists only the railroad, the glacial green waters of the Animas and the 3,657 to 4,267-meter peaks of the San Juan Mountains.
+There is time for lunch on your own in Silverton, as well as time to explore the shops, before returning to Durango this afternoon by coach.
+The remainder of the day is at leisure.
+Overnight Durango, CO.
 (B)

 Day 5 - The Cumbres & Toltec Scenic Railroad